-Our unaudited condensed consolidated financial statements include the accounts of Iteris, Inc. and its subsidiaries, and have been prepared in accordance with the rules of the U.S. Securities and Exchange Commission ("SEC") for interim reporting, which permit certain footnotes or other financial information that are normally required by generally accepted accounting principles in the U.S. ("GAAP") to be condensed or omitted.
-These unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and related notes included in its Annual Report on Form 10-K and Form 10-K/A for the fiscal year ended March 31, 2021 ("Fiscal 2021"), filed with the SEC on June 1, 2021 and June 7, 2021, respectively.
+Our unaudited condensed financial statements have been prepared in accordance with the rules of the U.S. Securities and Exchange Commission ("SEC") for interim reporting, which permit certain footnotes or other financial information that are normally required by generally accepted accounting principles in the U.S. ("GAAP") to be condensed or omitted.
+These unaudited condensed financial statements should be read in conjunction with the Company's audited financial statements and related notes included in its Annual Report on Form 10-K for the fiscal year ended March 31, 2022 ("Fiscal 2022"), filed with the SEC on June 1, 2022.
 All intercompany accounts and transactions have been eliminated in consolidation.
-The results of operations for the three month periods ended June 30, 2021 are not necessarily indicative of the results to be expected for Fiscal 2022 or any other periods.
+The results of operations for the three month period ended June 30, 2022 are not necessarily indicative of the results to be expected for Fiscal 2023 or any other periods.

 As noted above, during the first quarter of Fiscal 2021, the Company completed the sale of its Agriculture and Weather Analytics segment.
 The Agriculture and Weather Analytics segment's results of operations and related cash flows have been reclassified to net income (loss) from discontinued operations, respectively, for all periods presented.
-The assets and liabilities of the Agriculture and Weather Analytics segment have been reclassified to assets held for sale and liabilities held for sale, respectively, in the unaudited condensed consolidated balance sheet as of June 30, 2021.
-See Note 3, Discontinued Operations, for further information.
+The assets and liabilities of the Agriculture and Weather Analytics segment have been reclassified to assets of discontinued operations and liabilities of discontinued operations, respectively, in the unaudited condensed balance sheet as of June 30, 2022.